visweswararao3005/Django/README.md

 DTLProject2 - It is a Simple DTL ( Data Template Language ) project all the logic happens in the html page only

+DTLProject3 - It is a Simple  DTL ( Data Template Language ) project that Explain about the concept of inhertiance in DTL
+              In this project we use two html pages (navbar.html, footer.html) these two html pages are used in every page of our website by using extends,include keywords we get the features of one html page to another

 to run these projects
        1 .
 We need to open terminal at that folder
        2 .
 Activate virtual environment  (command : virtual_environment_name\Scripts\Activate)